International Student Policy

 - a letter detailing how the student meets the circumstances in which a transfer will be granted.

-2. The College will respond in writing to the student within 20 working days.
+2. AC will respond in writing to the student within 20 working days.

-3. In the event that the student is unhappy with the College’s decision, they are able to appeal this decision using the College’s internal appeals process.
+3. In the event that the student is unhappy with AC’s decision, they are able to appeal this decision using AC’s internal appeals process.

-4. The College will maintain records of all requests from students for transfer of release, the assessment of, and decision regarding, the request on the student’s file, for two years after the student ceases to be an accepted student.
+4. AC will maintain records of all requests from students for transfer of release, the assessment of, and decision regarding, the request on the student’s file, for two years after the student ceases to be an accepted student.